 The LP-80’s simplicity of use has a lot to do with its automation.
-Rather than the painstaking 4 to 5 hour destructive method of running leaves through a conveyor belt, the LP-80 instead measures the photosynthetically active radiation that is impinging on the measurement wand.
-This is also a lot easier than the other time-consuming, multi-step alternative of placing a camera beneath a canopy, taking a picture with a fisheye lens and then using software for photo measurement.
+Rather than the painstaking 4- to 5-hour destructive method of running leaves through a conveyor belt, the LP-80 instead measures the photosynthetically active radiation that is impinging on the measurement wand.
+This is also a lot easier than the other time-consuming, multi-step alternative of placing a camera beneath a canopy, taking a picture with a fisheye lens and then using software for photo analysis.

-LP-80 doesn’t just automate measurement, but also the data itself.
-Even in its raw form, data is collected, stored, and can even be downloaded so you can analyze it anywhere.
+LP-80 doesn’t just automate the measurement, but also the data itself.
+Even in raw form, data are collected, stored, and can even be downloaded so you can analyze your data anywhere.
 This allows you to look at correlations to make sure what you saw in the field is consistent with your measurements.
 In addition, the attached controller can be used to take measurements manually or log data unattended for short periods of time.
 Because it’s so simple to use, the LP-80 continues to be the automatic choice for those that want to save a lot of time and labor.

 The same measurements for less

 The LP-80 costs less than competitor instruments that make the exact same measurements.
 It weighs less as well.
 At a little over one pound (0.5 kg), it’s not only lightweight, but smaller and self-contained, so it’s easier to carry around.
 And because the display is integrated with the measurement wand, you aren’t burdened by having to bring a separate instrument to read data.
 There aren’t any complex sets of buttons or screens to navigate either, allowing the LP-80 to provide the most value for less everything.

 A lightweight, portable, linear array of PAR sensors designed for real time, non-destructive LAI measurements, the LP-80 has you covered when it comes to reliable results, along with time, labor, and cost savings.

 - Automatically calculates Leaf Area Index in real-time